mattmalcher/MissingMaps2/Readme.md

 _It is assumed that you already have python 3 installed.
 If you don't, do so at this point in the guide._

-The library that handles the reading and writing of raster data is called[GDAL](http://www.gdal.org).
+The library that handles the reading and writing of raster data is called [GDAL](http://www.gdal.org).
 We will be interfacing with GDAL using python and as such need the associated bindings installed.

 ### 3a) macOS Setup
-There are many options for installing python and GDAL but on OSX I would recommend using the[homebrew](https://brew.sh)package manager.
+There are many options for installing python and GDAL but on OSX I would recommend using the [homebrew](https://brew.sh) package manager.
 This will install the python bindings as well as GDAL itself.

 There is also a graphical setup for GDAL on macOS which can be found at [kyngchaos.com](http://www.kyngchaos.com/software/frameworks).
 (Unsure if this sets up bindings for you)

 ### 3a) Windows Setup

-You probably want to take a look at[osgeo.org](https://trac.osgeo.org/osgeo4w/wiki)to get GDAL and its python bindings set up.
+You probably want to take a look at [osgeo.org](https://trac.osgeo.org/osgeo4w/wiki)to get GDAL and its python bindings set up.

 ## 4) Generating Rasters
 From Step 2 you have OSM data in a postGIS database.
 Now it is time to manipulate this and compare it to the population rasters obtained from worldpop.

-You will want to download some worldpop raster data from their[get data](http://www.worldpop.org.uk/data/data_sources/)page.
+You will want to download some worldpop raster data from their [get data](http://www.worldpop.org.uk/data/data_sources/) page.
 This project has been using individual country data.
 On the summary page for each country there is a 'Download Individual Datasets' link at the bottom of the page.
 Please read the dataset details in the right hand side to understand what the raster in the file you are downloading is.